23 Questions & Answers About Steroids

 8. Will Steroids Affect my Sex Drive?

-Yes, the use of strong androgens will likely produce a state of increased libido in many users.
+Yes, we often see strong androgens increasing libido in many users.

-However, weak androgen compounds (such as Deca Durabolin) can have a reverse effect.
+We also find weak androgen compounds (such as Deca Durabolin) having the opposite effect.

 In this case, stacking Deca Durabolin with an androgenic compound (such as Testosterone, Anadrol or Trenbolone) can help to mitigate any decreases in sexual interest.